image bio

 Do You Ovulate On Birth Control?

-Can you still ovulate on birth control?
-Read on to learn more about how your ovulation may be affected.
+Do you ovulate on birth control?
+Read on to learn more about how birth control impacts ovulation.

 By OBGYN Dr. Kenosha Gleaton